This article will show you how to set up Network Glue for an IT Glue organization.

 - IP Ranges - Enter multiple IP ranges by clicking the plus (+) button.

 - VMware Host (optional) - Enter VMware host DNS name or IP address and VMware host login credentials.
 Complete this for every VM host device on the network by clicking the plus (+) button.
+For more information on this field, read our notes here.

 - SNMP Community Strings - The SNMP Community Strings field is defaulted to "Public".
 SNMP v1 and v2c credentials are supported.
 You can enter multiple SNMP strings by pressing enter after each one.
 We recommend activating SNMP on your network devices so that the Network Glue Collector can collect maximum information about your network.